PandasThumb/pandasthumb.github.io/_posts/2015/2015-03-29-fitness-surface.md

 depends on how smooth the fitness surface is.
 At its smoothest, the fitness surface has no local peaks.
 For each genotype outside the target, there is a best neighbor of higher fitness, so the GUC Bug will move to that neighbor.
-If _m = 50_, there will be a great many neighbor genotypes that are less than 50 steps away from the target.
-In fact, there will be 1.211Ã10<sup>107</sup>
+If <em>m = 50</em>, there will be a great many neighbor genotypes that are less than 50 steps away from the target.
+In fact, there will be 1.211x10<sup>107</sup>
 of those neighbors in all.
 That's a lot.
-All of those genotypes are starting points that will lead to _T_ in 49 steps or less.
-So the probability of a GUC Bug reaching the target is not just _p_, in the most favorable case it is vastly larger than that.
+All of those genotypes are starting points that will lead to <em>T</em> in 49 steps or less.
+So the probability of a GUC Bug reaching the target is not just <em>p</em>, in the most favorable case it is vastly larger than that.
 </p>